Recoil (Wonderla Hyderabad)

+Recoil is a Boomerang roller coaster located at Wonderla in Raviryal, Hyderabad, India.
+The ride originally operated at World Expo Park before being relocated to Wonderland Sydney, where it operated as The Demon.
+After Wonderland's closure in 2004, it operated as Zoomerang at Alabama Adventure.
+The ride was removed from Alabama Adventure in 2011 and has since operated at Wonderla, opening in 2016.

 History

 It originally opened in 1988 as Titan at World Expo Park in Brisbane, Australia.
 It closed after only one season before opening as Demon in 1992 at Wonderland in Sydney.
 It operated until the park closed in April 2004, where it then was relocated to Alabama Adventure.

 Following the 2004 season, Southland Entertainment Group announced that VisionLand would introduce a new steel coaster for the 2005 season.
 Originally slated for inclusion for the 2006 season, its opening was moved up due to demand and improved attendance numbers.
 The name Zoomerang was announced in February 2005 and was chosen from a field of over 6,500 suggestions in a name the ride contest.
 The ride officially opened on May 8, 2005.

 Ride

 The ride starts with the train being pulled backwards up the first lift via cable to a height of 116.5 ft.
 At the top it is released where it then passes through the station at 47 mph.
 It goes through three inversions then goes up a second chain lift.
 The train is released and travels the course in reverse.